npetty/spark-log-processing/README.md

 issue is resolved.

 3. Run the newly created docker image
-    * The requirements stated deployment in a docker container, so I opted for a stand-alone spark instance rather than the cluster.
-I did test out this configuration and have the dockerfiles and docker-compose.yml file as a possible extension.

 ```dtd
 docker run --rm -it --name spark-stand-alone --hostname spark-stand-alone -p 7077:7077 -p 8080:8080 top-n-app/scala:latest /bin/sh